widgetti/ipyvolume/docs/source/api.rst

 API docs
 ========

-Note that ipyvolume.pylab and ipyvolume.widgets are imported in the ipyvolume namepsace, to you can access ipyvolume.scatter instead of ipyvolume.pylab.scatter.
+Note that ipyvolume.pylab and ipyvolume.widgets are imported in the ipyvolume namespace, to you can access ipyvolume.scatter instead of ipyvolume.pylab.scatter.

 ipyvolume.pylab